 Timing is everything

 When it comes to Parkinson’s medications, timing is critical.
 That is why it is so important to take all prescription drugs exactly as directed.
 Levodopa-carbidopa, in particular, must be taken in precise, consistent dosages throughout the day in order to control symptoms.
 The goal is to maintain a steady supply of the medicine in your bloodstream.
-When medication is not taken on time, “freezing” and other sudden and debilitating motor symptoms can occur.
+When medication is not taken on time, “ Temporary, involuntary inability to take a step or initiate movement.” and other sudden and debilitating motor symptoms can occur.

 Keeping a drug diary